AsgerJon/WorkToy/README.md

 failing to raise the expected error must be avoided at all costs, as it will cause undefined behaviour without any indication as to the to cause.

-##### Subclass of ``dict``
+### Subclass of ``dict``

 After the class body is executed the namespace object is passed to the ``__new__`` method on the metaclass.
 If the metaclass is intended to create a new class object, the metaclass must eventually call the ``__new__`` method on the parent ``type`` class.
 The ``type.__new__`` method must receive a namespace object that is a subclass of ``dict``.
-It is only at this stage the requirements is enforced.
+It is only at this stage the requirement is enforced.
 Thus, it is possible to use a custom namespace object that is not a subclass of ``dict``, but then it is necessary to implement functionality in the ``__new__`` method on the metaclass such that a ``dict`` is passed to the ``type.__new__`` call.

-##### Required functionalities
+### Required functionalities

 Please note that this section pertains only to functionalities whose absense will cause the interpreter to raise an exception.
-The functionalities described here are unlikely to provide sufficient functionality for any purpose, without additional functionality.
+The functionalities described here cannot be said to be sufficient for any degree of functionality.
+A custom namespace class must additionally implement whatever functionality is required for its intended purpose.

 - **``__getitem__``**: This method must implement this method such that if a normal dictionary would raise an error on receiving a key, then